bbeesley/build-test-merge-publish/README.md

 * Enable Auto Merge - (Optional) If the action is triggered by a dependabot PR, automatically enable the auto merge option on the PR so that GitHub will merge when all pre requisites are satisfied
 * Publish - When a commit is pushed to the main branch and compile and test steps have completed, run an automated release (for example using semantic release)

+**IMPORTANT** - When using the workflow to auto approve and merge dependabot PRs, you must pass the `fetch-depth: 0` argument to the checkout action in your workflow, and you must have the workflow run on the `pull_request_target` event.
+This causes a full fetch of the repo, which lets this action use the package.json and package-lock.json from the dependabot branch to do the install of dependencies.
+Actions on a dependabot branch are not able to access secrets, so in order to use your secrets to build and merge dependabot PRs, we need to use the `pull_request_target` event, this runs on the main branch, but with full credentials.
+In order to run the tests and merge using secrets, but using the module updates dependabot has created, we detect whether the event is a dependabot `pull_request_target`, if it is, we check out the HEAD commit from the dependabot PR, run npm install, then flip back to the main branch before running the tests.
+This way we keep the secrets secure, but are still able to build and test dependabot PRs.

 ## Options

 | name                 | description                                       | required | default         |